yuji3w/ladybug/README.md

 What does this mean?

 It has four axes --- X,Y,Z, and rotational.
 It is motorized --- Each of these axes is powered by stepper motors, and controlled via arduino or raspberry pi.
 In the current version, the motors and frames are sourced from optical disk drives.
-It is a microscope --- or, rather, it carries a USB microscope along one axis.
-The other one to three axes move a sample of interest.
+And unlike a typical 3D scanner, it is also a microscope --- or, rather, it carries a USB microscope along one axis.
+It works in concert with the other one to three axes to take microscopic pictures of a sample from almost any point of view.

-It is meant to be affordable and accessible.
-Anyone can build a Ladybug, and in fact, the first one was built largely out of discarded trash.
-We have hobbyists, students, and teachers in mind.
+And it is affordable --- Ladybug is 3D printed, and makes use of cheap or free consumer electronics.

-Ladybug is currently capable of 2-axis (XY) scanning of a slide, petri dish, or otherwise flat sample, 3-axis (XYZ) scanning of a coverslip,and 4-axis (XYZR) scanning of a small, 3-dimensional object, like an insect.
+Ladybug is currently operated with a Raspberry pi, and is capable of 2-axis (XY) scanning of a slide, petri dish, or otherwise flat sample, 3-axis (XYZ) scanning of a coverslip,and 4-axis (XYZR) scanning of a small, 3-dimensional object, like an insect.
+But we see it capable of doing much more than scanning --- for instance, automated motorized tracking of an animal in pond water.

-In the future, we would like to enable real-time motion tracking of, for instance, an ant, or small animal from pondwater,
+We have our sights on an arduino-controlled version and corresponding printed circuit board, to make the system cheaper, faster, and easier to build and handle.

-Contributors: Ahron Wayne, Yujie Wang, Daniel Piotrowski.
+Main contributors: Ahron Wayne, Yujie Wang, Daniel Piotrowski.

 Contact: AhronWayne@Gmail.com